timdrysdale/vw/README.md

 ## Configuration

+A configuration file is required to configure the feeds.
+This is too verbose to be done at the command line so no command line options are provided for configuring feeds.
+The config file can be supplied as an argument, but if it is omitted, then ```vw``` looks for a file ```vw.yaml``` in the current working directory.
+Configuration files are not sought in the standard locations such as ```/etc/``` because it is likely that more than one copy of ```vw``` will be in use simultaneously, so it would not make sense to offer a feature that could lead to inadvertent duplication of configurations.

 On linux, a simple single-camera, no-audio, feed can be configured as shown below.
 There are two main parts to the configuration - commands to run to capture video and/or audio, and websocket servers to dial and forward those video/audio streams.